lolrazh/Brain/README.md

 ## Installation

-Installation can be done in one of three following ways.
+Installation can be done in one of three ways.

 ### Food4Rhino